IDizor/7D2D-Backupper/README.md

 How to use:
   1. Install the AutoHotkey application if you don't have it.
-  2. Run this AHK script.
+  2. Run the "7D2D-Backupper.ahk" script.
 The 7D2D icon will appear in the windows tray.

 Controls: (work in game Main Menu only)
  - F5 - Create a new backup for the latest played game.